 Post and rail fences come in a variety of styles from fairly basic and functional to those with ornate posts and caps.
 Classic wood post and rail fences are the most common and are appreciated for their traditional good looks.
 Vinyl post and rail fences are available too, providing a maintenance-free product.
 This type of fencing might also be referred to as ranch fencing, pasture fencing or stockade fencing.
 It’s .similar to it’s more natural alternative, split rail fencing.

-In terms of cost, if you choose pre-assembled wood panels, they will range from $50-$200.
+In terms of Post and Rail Fence cost per metre, if you choose pre-assembled wood panels, they will range from $50-$200.
 The differences in cost is based on the quality of the wood, how decorative the post and caps are, and the length of the panels.
 That works out to roughly $12-$16 per linear foot.
 Pre-assembled vinyl panels cost $4.50-$12 per linear foot for the material.
 For pre-assembled panels, expect another $3-$5 per linear foot for installation.

 If you plan to buy the fencing in pieces, the price for corner posts and line posts will be $8-$16.
 Rails in lengths from 6’ to 12’ will cost $6-$18 or $1-$1.50 per linear foot.
 For materials, depending on the length and the number of the rails per section, your total cost for materials will be $6-$10 per linear foot.
 The cost for installation will range from $3-$5 per linear foot.

 |Fence Type||Cost Of Materials||Installation Cost||Total Project Cost||Cost Per Linear Foot|

 |Pre-assembled Post and Rail Wood Fence Panels||$1968 – $2624||$492 – $820||$2460 – $3444||$15 – $21|